 Rosemary received her J.D. from Northeastern University School of Law in 1986.
 After law school, she served as a clerk to the Honorable Bruce M. Selya on the United States Court of Appeals for the First Circuit.
 Rosemary also holds an M. Ed. from Boston University and a bachelor’s degree from Indiana University.
 Prior to attending law school, Rosemary taught English at Brockton High School for approximately 10 years.

-Rosemary serves as a member of the VLS board, VLS’s Development Committee Chair, and as a member of VLS’s Event Committee.
+Rosemary serves as a member of the VLS board, VLS’s Development Committee Chair, and serves on the following VLS committees: Compensation, Endowment, Event, Executive, and Gift Acceptance.
 In addition, Rosemary served as VLS’s 2013 – 2014 Fellow through the Access to Justice Fellows Program.
-Rosemary resides in Newton with her husband, Dick, who serves as a “Friend of VLS.”
+Rosemary resides in Newton with her husband, Dick, who serves as a “Friend of VLS” and on VLS’s Endowment and Governance Committees.

 Robin Orazem (Azar)

-Robin Orazem joined VLS’s board in January 2016 and is the Chair of its newly formed Communications Committee.
+Robin Orazem joined VLS’s board in January 2016 and is the Co-Chair of its Communications Committee and serves on the VLS Event Committee.
 Robin comes to VLS with over thirty years of experience in marketing and events.
 Robin served as a Vice President of Corporate Communications and Affairs for Fidelity Investments from 2004 until 2015.
 In her role at Fidelity, Robin was responsible for a $30M budget and team of 20 associates to create marketing opportunities for client retention, loyalty and business development.
 In addition she managed programs to create employee engagement, retention and recognition.
 Prior to joining Fidelity, Robin served as Vice President of Events for IDG Communications, Inc. a $10M+ event business.
 Robin resides in Wellesley with her husband, Ed.

-Jackie Fearer joined VLS’s Communications Committee in late 2016.
+Jackie Fearer joined VLS’s Communications Committee in late 2016 and has since joined the VLS Board of Directors.
+She serves as the Co-Chair of VLS’s Communications Committee in addition to serving on the Event Committee.
 A Vice President of Executive Communications at Fidelity Investments, Jackie started her career as a middle school teacher and newspaper editor before joining Fidelity in 1994.
 Jackie’s passion for veterans’ advocacy can be traced back to growing up on military bases as the daughter of a career Marine, Captain Leonard Buckley, who served in Korea and Vietnam during his 20+ years in the U.S. Marine Corps.
 Love for country runs in the family: Jackie’s daughter, Charlotte, married the son of a career U.S. Navy veteran who recently retired from the U.S. Department of Homeland Security.
 Jackie and her husband, Matt Fearer, live in Boxborough with their Airedale Terriers, Abe (official AKC name: Stars and Stripes) and Moose.

 Boston Beer Company